This Former Kings Star Thinks Team Should Retire His Jersey

 The Sacramento Kings do not have the most impressive history.
 The team is one of 10 to have never won an NBA championship.
 The Kings have retired 11 numbers in franchise history, with the two most recent players to be honored being Chris Webber and Peja Stojaković.

-Cousins was certainly a major part of some of the best Kings teams since the days of Webber and Stojakovic.
-He was drafted by the team 5th overall in 2010 and made 3 All-Star teams during his time with the franchise.
-Cousins' 21.1 ppg as a King ranks seventh in franchise history as does his 9.984 total points.
-Cousins is 5th in rebounds per game average with 10.8 and his 5,056 total rebounds ranks 6th.
+Cousins was certainly a major part of some of the best Kings teams since the days of Webber and Stojaković.
+He was drafted by the team fifth overall in 2010 and made 3 All-Star teams during his time with the franchise.
+Cousins' 21.1 PPG as a King ranks seventh in franchise history, as does his 9,984 total points.
+Cousins is fifth in rebounds per game average with 10.8, and his 5,056 total rebounds rank sixth.

 Cousins said during the podcast:

-The former star center, who also spent time with the Pelicans, Warriors, Rockets, Clippers, Bucks and Nuggets is clearly one of the greatest players in Kings history.
-The only questions are whether he played long enough and did the way he left the team leave
+The former star center, who also spent time with the Pelicans, Warriors, Rockets, Clippers, Bucks, and Nuggets, is clearly one of the greatest players in Kings history.
+The only questions are whether he played long enough and whether the way he left the team will leave.

 Written by Todd Neikirk